 Nothing's more valuable than peace of mind.

-To ensure that your data is protected, we have implemented multiple safeguards that meet or exceed required regulations in order to not only protect your money, but your personal information as well.
+To ensure that your data is protected, we have implemented multiple safeguards that meet or exceed required regulations to not only protect your money, but your personal information as well.

-When you sign in for the first time or with a device we don’t recognize, or if your tracking cookie has expired or you’ve recently changed your password, we’ll ask you for your username, password, and a temporary identification code will be sent to you via phone, email, or text message.
-Once you enter the temporary identification code on the login screen, we’ll sign you securely into your accounts.
+When you sign in for the first time or with a device we don’t recognize, as well as if your tracking cookie has expired or you’ve recently changed your password, we’ll ask you for your username and password.
+A temporary identification code will then be sent to you via phone, email, or text message.
+Once you enter this temporary identification code on the login screen, we’ll sign you securely into your accounts.
 An LMCU representative will never ask you for this temporary code.

 The mobile authenticator sends a unique, time-based, one-time passcode to your LMCU mobile app.
 This passcode takes the place of your usual password when logging into LMCU’s Online Banking.
 Since the authenticator passcode is randomly generated on the spot and expires after a short period, it’s an added security layer.